A note on combinatorial type and splitting invariants of plane curves: Introduction

 \section{Introduction}

 In this note, we call a reduced (possibly reducible) curve $\mcC$ on the complex projective plane $\PP^2:=\CC\PP^2$ a \textit{plane curve}, and call the homeomorphism class of the pair $(\PP^2,\mcC)$ the \textit{embedded topology} of $\mcC\subset\PP^2$.
-In the study of the embedded topology of plane curves, one of the main objects is the classification of them.
-For this, it is natural to consider the data consisting of the number of irreducible components of a plane curve $\mcC$, the degree and singularities of each components and intersection points of components, which is called the \textit{combinatorial type} (or \textit{combinatorics} for short) of $\mcC$ (see \cite[Definition 2.1]{abst2023} or Section~\ref{sec:comb} for details).
-The following fact is well-known, which can be proved by \cite[III, Theorem~21]{brieskorn_knorrer_1986} and the results in \cite{waldhausen_1967, waldhausen_1967_2} and \cite{neumann1981} (see Section~\ref{sec:comb}).
+In the study of the embedded topology of plane curves, one of the main objects is {\red their classification}.
+For this, it is natural to consider the data consisting of the number of irreducible components of a plane curve $\mcC$, the degree {\red of each component and an embedded resolution of its singularities}, which is called the \textit{combinatorial type} (or \textit{combinatorics} for short) of $\mcC$ (see \cite[Definition 2.1]{abst2023} or Section~\ref{sec:comb} for details).
+It was mentioned in \cite{act2008} that Fact~\ref{fact:comb} below can be proved by the arguments in \cite{waldhausen_1967} and \cite{neumann1981}.
+However, there is no proof in the literature.
+In order to make clear what we obtain from \cite{waldhausen_1967} and \cite{neumann1981}, we give a precise proof of Fact~\ref{fact:comb} in this note (Section~\ref{sec:comb}).